apache/airflow/docs/helm-chart/manage-dags-files.rst

 you need to work out the way how to ling the submodules, when to updated the umbrella repo when "submodule" repository change and work out versioning approach and automate it.
-This might be as simple as always using latest versions of all the submodule repositories, or as complex as managing versioning of shared libraries, DAGs and code across multiple teams and doing that following your release process.
+This might be as simple as always using latest versions of all the submodule repositories, or as complex as managing versioning of shared libraries, Dags and code across multiple teams and doing that following your release process.

-An example of such complex approach can found in this `Manage DAGs at scale <https://s.apache.org/airflow-manage-dags-at-scale>`_ presentation from the Airflow Summit.
+An example of such complex approach can found in this `Manage Dags at scale <https://s.apache.org/airflow-manage-dags-at-scale>`_ presentation from the Airflow Summit.

-Mounting DAGs from an externally populated PVC
+Mounting Dags from an externally populated PVC
 ----------------------------------------------

-In this approach, Airflow will read the DAGs from a PVC which has ``ReadOnlyMany`` or ``ReadWriteMany`` access mode.
-You will have to ensure that the PVC is populated/updated with the required DAGs (this won't be handled by the chart).
+In this approach, Airflow will read the Dags from a PVC which has ``ReadOnlyMany`` or ``ReadWriteMany`` access mode.
+You will have to ensure that the PVC is populated/updated with the required Dags (this won't be handled by the chart).
 You pass in the name of the volume claim to the chart:

 .. code-block:: bash